lime02lime/TwoTowerSearch/README.md

   - Layer normalization for consistent embedding magnitudes

 ### Loss Function
-- Uses triplet loss to learn semantic similarity
+- Uses margin-based triplet loss to learn semantic similarity
-- Margin-based triplet loss implementation
-- Helps learn relative distances between:
-  - Query and positive document
-  - Query and negative document
+- Evaluated using the query, a positive (correct) document and a negative (incorrect) document.
+- This approachg helps to increase the differentiability between similar documents.

 ## Requirements